CharanNK/Java-Testing-Practices/README.md

 -   _@Tag_ – declares tags for filtering tests
 -   _@ExtendWith_  – it is used to register custom extensions

+## What is test driven development?
+-  Junit works on the principle of **Test Driven Development** which means it emphasises on setting up the test data for a piece of code before implementation.
+- It is important to build small test suites along the development process as large test suites are a side effect of waiting until the end of the project to write tests.
+Large tests suites are slow and flaky.

 ## What is a stub?
 "stub" comes from `STartUpBlocks`
 There are four particular kinds of stubs :